HackerDom/ctf-cloud/cloud/README.md

 The Cloud-server provides participants the console where they can do various actions with their vulnerable images: create, reboot, checkpoint and so on.
-The images are run in Digital Ocean.
+The images are run in Yandex Cloud.
 In addition to vulnerable image, for every team the special vm called team router is set up.
 This router contains the OpenVPN server allowing participants to enter the game network.
 Also the trafic between vulnerable image and game network flows through this router.
 Participants don't have SSH access to their router, but can connect or disconnect it from the game network using the cloud console.

 Participants authenticate in the console by tokens, so they should be sent to them somehow, for example, using email or telegram bots.